As a musician, a classroom teacher and a music teacher, I often have parents ask me what instruments to buy for their children.

 Despite it’s all around awesomeness, there’s still one better option for your Young Musician.
 Drum roll please…

-For several reasons, the best starting instrument for a Young Musician is a C major Diatonic Desk Bells.
+For several reasons, the best starting instrument for a Young Musician is a set of the C Major Deskbells.

 There are numerous advantages to Chromanotes desk bells that make them the ideal starting instrument for a child.
 There are also a few disadvantages, that can be remedied with a few tricks and tips.